The 10 Best Electric Knives Reviewed

 First, check that the electric knife you are buying is right for you, and is light enough to control easily.
 Once you have got your new electric knife read the instructions carefully, as they will give you specific safety advice relating to the model you have just purchased.

 When using your electric knife to cut meat, grease, and oil from the food could find itself on the handle, which may make it harder to grip.
-Good models come with a grease guard which stops this sort of thing happening.
-Electric knives have been described as scaled down versions of chainsaws, and need similar safeguards.
+Good models come with a grease guard which stops this sort of thing happening. they have been described as scaled down versions of chainsaws, and need similar safeguards.
 All good brands come with an automatic lock down system, where the device will switch itself off when not in use.

 The user, therefore, has to engage a button or switch to power the electric knife and letting go of the switch will automatically turn it off.
 The power cable should also be waterproof, and meet US or EU safety standards, details of which are in the accompanying instructions.
 All knives are sharp and can inflict injury if not handled in the correct manner.
 Electric knives, because of their rapid motion, are even more dangerous when not handled properly, so it is important always to take all the necessary precautions to stop anything getting in the way of the knife that you do not intend to cut.